-T.rex skeleton sells for more than $6m
+T. rex skeleton sells for more than $6m

 - Published